Education in Malaysia: Tertiary education

 Tertiary education is heavily subsidised by the government.
+The first university created in Malaysia is University Malaya, established once as the King Edward VII College of Medicine in 1905.

 Before the introduction of the matriculation system, students aiming to enter public universities had to complete an additional 18 months of secondary schooling in Form 6 and sit the Malaysian Higher School Certificate (Sijil Tinggi Persekolahan Malaysia, STPM); equivalent to the British Advanced or A Level.

-Since the introduction of the matriculation programme as an alternative to STPM in 1999, students who completed the 12-month programme in matriculation colleges (kolej matrikulasi in Malay) can enrol in local universities.
+Since the introduction of the matriculation programme as an alternative to STPM in 1999, students who completed the 12-month programme in matriculation colleges (kolej matrikulasi) can enrol in local universities.
 However, in the matriculation system, only 10% of the places are open to non-Bumiputra students.
 Excellence in these examinations does not guarantee a place in a public university.
 The selection criteria are largely opaque as no strictly enforced defined guidelines exist.

 The classification of tertiary education in Malaysia is organised upon the Malaysian Qualifications Framework (MQF) which seeks to set up a unified system of post secondary qualifications offered on a national basis in the vocational and higher education sectors.

 From 2004 to 2013, the government formed the Ministry of Higher Education to oversee tertiary education in Malaysia.

 The government announced a reduction of reliance of racial quotas in 2002, instead leaning more towards meritocracy.
 Before 2004, all lecturers in public tertiary institutions were required to have some post-graduate award as a qualification.
 In October 2004, this requirement was removed and the Higher Education Ministry announced that industry professionals who added value to a course could apply for lecturing positions directly to universities even if they did not have postgraduate qualifications.
 To head off possible allegations that the universities faced a shortage of lecturers, Deputy Higher Education Minister Datuk Fu Ah Kiow said "This is not because we are facing a shortage of lecturers, but because this move will add value to our courses and enhance the name of our universities.
 Let's say Bill Gates and Steven Spielberg, both [undergraduates but] well known and outstanding in their fields, want to be teaching professors.
 Of course, we would be more than happy to take them in."
 He went on to offer as an example the field of architecture whereby well-known architects recognised for their talents do not have master's degrees.